Skip to main content

 Civil Rights Litigation FAQ

-How do I handle voluminous policy manuals?
+How do I handle a 400-page policy manual without burying the relevant sections?

-How should I organize Section 1983 exhibits?
+How should I organize exhibits to track the elements of a Section 1983 claim?

-Can I stamp redacted documents?
+Can I stamp redacted documents without disturbing the redactions?

 Build Your Civil Rights Case with Professional Exhibits